klin17/DiscordBot/README.md

  - [ ] Reaction from command caller dismisses bot response message
  - [ ] Be able to disable commands/keywords
  - [x] Move commands into separate files
+ - [ ] Prevent word banning in DMs to bot
+ - [ ] Prevent commands in DMs?
+ - [ ] Use nickname and add guild info to $login notification